g11baldwin/nodejs-prelaunchr/README.md

 Credits are accumulated by those people doing the invites, and in our case, awards are provided for users reaching various quantities of credits.

-**Some key points:**
+**Some notes:**

 **Email addresses** - an email address can only be used for a single sign up.
 Additionally, email uses are idempotent, so if an email address is re-entered, e.g. somebody attempts to sign up twice with same email address, they're only signed up once, and the same URL/token is returned on the initial and subsequent signups.

-**Source IP controlling** - a simple source IP limiting is done regardless of the email address provided.
+**Source IP limiting** - a simple source IP limiting is done to limit the number of signups from a given IP address, regardless of the email address provided.
 Currently the system allows a maximum of 2 signups from the same IP address.

 **Prize levels** - prize levels can be set as desired.